 How to make a website annoying

 The trouble with technology is that designers assume they must keep changing with the times and adapting to the latest innovations.
 So the moment someone comes out with something new by way of web design, they jump to incorporate it into the sites they create.
 They don’t stop to think if the new feature is a help or a hindrance; more often than not, it’s the latter and that’s why technology can be annoying when it comes to website design.

 You need to pick the best platform for your Website, and at the same time right technology for your Website.
-For example, if you want to get success in 2013 or beyond, you should use responsive web-design.
+For example, if you want to get success in 2015 or beyond, you should use responsive web-design.
 Make sure your site is readable on mobile devices.